hanswillem/Tiny-OSC/README.md

 The add-on applies incoming OSC values continuously at ~60 Hz.
 Received values are shown at the bottom in real time for quick feedback.

 ## Making Mappings
-- For each mapping:
+- Click on the + button to add mappings.
 - Enter the **OSC Address**.
 In TouchDesigner this is the channel name being sent over OSC
 - Enter the **Blender Data Path**.
 The easiest way is to right-click a property in Blender and choose **Copy Full Data Path**.

-- Values are converted automatically to the right type: floats → ints or booleans where required.
-- You can target most Blender properties.
+Values are converted automatically to the right type: floats → ints or booleans where required.
+You can target most Blender properties.

 ## Recording Keyframes
 - Place the playhead anywhere and click **Record Keyframes** — Blender will start playing and inserting keys.

-- While recording, animation channels are muted to avoid Blender fighting between keyframes and OSC values.
-They are unmuted automatically when recording stops or when listening is stopped.
-- The resulting curves can look a bit wonky, but wonky is good.
+The resulting curves can look a bit wonky, but wonky is good.